 - Terpenes: aromatic plant compounds with various beneficial properties (1).

 - Minor cannabinoids: CBN, CBG, CBC, and other beneficial cannabinoids found in smaller amounts in hemp.
-They work in synergy with CBD, enhancing its effects.
+They may work in synergy with CBD.

 - Full-spectrum: whole-plant hemp extract containing multiple cannabinoids, terpenes, and flavonoids.
-This form of CBD is about 4 times more potent than pure CBD (2).
+This form of CBD is about four times more potent than pure CBD (2).

 - Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed (may contain trace amounts).

-- CBD isolate: pure CBD with all other hemp compounds removed.
+- CBD isolate: pure CBD without any other hemp compounds.